devdesli/AgoraWeb/README.md

 V0.1.1 CURRENTLY RUNNING AT [agorawebapp.pythonanywhere](https://agorawebapp.pythonanywhere.com/)

 ALPHA RELEASE IS CURRENTLY BEING DEVELLOPED 😊
+V0.1.2 is comming soon stay tuned for that!

 🤔 I’m looking for help with the design if anybody has tips just contact me with the info under here.